 The District of Columbia is the official, formal name for the capital of the United States.
-As you can see from this highway sign, when one is crossing la frontera/the border from Maryland or Virginia and going into the District the sign reads: “ENTER DISTRICT OF COLUMBIA.
-LEAVING MONTGOMERY COUNTY” as seen on this sign in the state of Maryland.
+When one is crossing la frontera/the border from Maryland (or Virginia) and going into the District the sign reads: “ENTER DISTRICT OF COLUMBIA.
+LEAVING MONTGOMERY COUNTY.”

 Hola a todos.
 The District of Columbia now has to cater to our failing education system here in The Cesspool/the US.
 As a former resident of the District, I was sorry to hear about this.
 The DC DMV (District of Columbia Department of Motor Vehicles) recently made the decision to change the name on District driver’s licences from the City’s formal-official name, District of Columbia, to the name that the stupid-is-in sheeple are more familiar with: “Washington DC.”
 Ugh.
 Sigh.

 The reason the DC DMV is making this change is because “stupid is in” and too many people in The Cesspool don’t know much or any US geography these days or anything else for that matter!
 Many District residents have had problems when travelling around the US due to ignorant TSA agents, ignorant airline personnel, ignorant personnel in car rental companies and ignorant personnel in bars in some US states (such as Florida) not knowing what the District of Columbia is or even where it is!
 (No, I’m not making this up.
 I’m serious).